jsimpso81/WPIlibMathLabVIEW_Examples/FRC_Traj_Robot_Sample_5/readme.md

-This is a modified sample tank/arcade drive test robot program for using the FRC LabVIEW trajectory Library.
+This is a modified sample swerve drive test robot program for using the FRC LabVIEW trajectory Library.

-This sample creates a trajectory on the robot using jaci's pathfinder.
+This sample reads a trajectory from a file, similar to sample 2

 This robot can be run on a windows PC using the LabVIEW simulation.